tdhopper/blog/content/state-names.md

-[1] In hindsight, I clearly could have spent an extra 30 seconds on google and just copypasta'd the results from a site like [this one](http://liststates.com/).
+[^woops]: In hindsight, I clearly could have spent an extra 30 seconds on google and just copypasta'd the results from a site like [this one](http://liststates.com/).
 But where's the fun in that??